Haiti: Government and politics

-The current structure of Haiti's political system was set forth in the Constitution of Haiti on 29 March 1987, and was amended in June 2012.
+The current structure of Haiti's political system was set forth in the Constitution of Haiti in 1987 and was amended in 2012.
 The constitution creates a division of executive, legislative, and judicial powers.
-Haitian politics have been contentious: since independence, Haiti has suffered 32 coups.
+Haitian politics have been contentious; since independence, Haiti has suffered 32 coups.
 A long history of oppression by dictators such as François Duvalier and his son Jean-Claude Duvalier has markedly affected the republic's governance and society, and since then Haiti has been transitioning to a democratic system.
-Jovenel Moïse, who was elected president in 2016, was assassinated in 2021 amidst an ongoing gang war, worsening a political crisis.
-With the presidency vacant and the National Assembly no longer functioning, there have been no elected officials in Haiti since 2023.
-The Transitional Presidential Council with nine members was created when acting prime minister Ariel Henry was forced to resign on April 24, 2024 due to being trapped outside Haiti and gangs controlling much of Port-au-Prince.
-The council intends to hold a two-round election, in November 2025 and January 2026, to inaugurate a new government in February 2026, but it has been undermined by corruption scandals and infighting.
-The Haitian security forces, with the aid of the Kenyan-led international support mission, have not been able to restore public safety in the country.
+Jovenel Moïse, who was elected the 48th president in 2016, was assassinated in 2021 amidst an ongoing gang conflict, worsening a political crisis.
+With the presidency vacant, and the National Assembly and judiciary no longer functioning, there have been no elected officials in Haiti since 2023, and the political architecture set by the constitution exists only on paper.

+The Transitional Presidential Council with nine members was created when acting prime minister Ariel Henry was forced to resign on 24 April 2024.
+The council intended to hold a two-round election in November 2025 and January 2026, to inaugurate a new government in February 2026, but it has been undermined by corruption scandals and infighting.
+The Haitian government and the Kenyan-led Multinational Security Support Mission, have not been able to restore public safety in the country.
+The planned election was further delayed until the second half of 2026 due to violence, and the expiration of the Council's mandate on 7 February 2026 left acting prime minister Alix Didier Fils-Aimé as the sole executive until the election, with the support of several major political parties.